-Yes, I require a contract and a 50% retainer fee to book your wedding date.
-I book up quickly, especially in peak season!
+Yes, I require a contract and a 50% retainer fee to book.
+I book up very quickly, especially in peak season!
 The contract serves to protect both of our interests.
 It guarantees that you receive, and that I perform, the services we agree upon.The fee serves to book me for the services to be rendered on the date of your wedding or event, and any other services we agree upon, to include a Bridal Trial or Bridal Portrait services, as well as cover the cost of travel, supplies, and time leading up to the date of your wedding or special event.

 On my wedding day, do I come to you?
 Do you charge a site fee?

 No!
 I work fully on-location.
 That means I come to you to apply your makeup and style your hair.

 I charge no additional fee for working on location.

 I have a wide area that I cover.
 I work between Mobile, AL and Pensacola, FL, (including the areas south of I-10 - the beaches!) for no additional travel fee.
 Outside of those areas, I base my travel fee on the size of your wedding party and surrounding bookings I may have.
 Please contact me to discuss this.

 Will I be your only booking for the day?